Corona Rigidity: This paper was too short for

 \subsubsection{Rigidity for ultrapowers}

-Throughout this survey, we considered only structures $\cM/E$ for a Borel $E$, ignoring other possibilities for requirements in~\ref{1.item.2}.
-An interesting instance of the rigidity question when~$E$ is not assumed to be Borel is concerned with the rigidity of ultrapowers.
-For a given Borel structure $\cM$ (belonging to an axiomatizable category, so that the ultrapowers are defined) consider the Borel structure $\cM^\bbN$.
+The abstract and general setup outlined in~\S\ref{S.Intro} is an attempt to capture the notion of a definable (Borel) quotient structure whose properties (automorphism group in particular) are sensitive to the choice of additional set-theoretic axioms.
+Needless to say, some quotient structures of general interest are not covered by our setup---for example, ultraproducts (see also \S\ref{S.Hardy}).
+Throughout this survey, we considered only structures $\cM/E$ for a Borel $\cM$ and a Borel $E$.
+An important instance of the rigidity question is obtained by relaxing the Borelness requirement on~$E$, is the rigidity question for ultrapowers.
+For a given Borel structure $\cM$ (belonging to an axiomatisable category, so that the ultrapowers are defined) consider the Borel structure $\cM^\bbN$.
 If $\cU$ is an ultrafilter on $\bbN$, then the ultrapower $\cM_\cU$ of $\cM$ associated with $\cU$ is of the form $\cM^\bbN/E_\cU$ for an appropriately defined~$E_\cU$.
-The standard saturation arguments\footnote{We assume that the ultrafilters $\cU$ and $\cN$ are nonprincipal.} (\S\ref{S.CHModelTheory}) implies that, under $\CH$, $\cM_\cU$ has~$2^{\aleph_1}$ automorphisms and that $\cM_\cU$ and $\cN_\cV$ are isomorphic if and only if $\cM$ and $\cN$ are elementarily equivalent.
+The standard saturation arguments\footnote{We assume that the ultrafilters $\cU$ and $\cV$ are nonprincipal.} (\S\ref{S.CHModelTheory}) implies that, under $\CH$, $\cM_\cU$ has~$2^{\aleph_1}$ automorphisms and that $\cM_\cU$ and $\cN_\cV$ are isomorphic if and only if $\cM$ and $\cN$ are elementarily equivalent.
 Whether this conclusion is true without the $\CH$ depends on whether the theory of~$\cM$ is stable or not (see~\cite{FaHaSh:Model2} and~\cite{FaSh:Dichotomy}).

 Much deeper rigidity results appear in Shelah's series of papers (\cite{shelah1992vive, shelah1994vive, shelah2008vive}).
 In the third paper it was proved that, relatively consistently with ZFC, there exists a nonprincipal ultrafilter $\cU$ on $\bbN$ such that if $\cM$ and $\cN$ are models of the canonical theory of the independence property then every isomorphism between $\cM_\cU$ and $\cN_\cU$ is topologically trivial (and even a product isomorphism).
 To say that the ramifications of this remarkable result have not been explored would be a gross understatement.